tacman/msgphp/docs/ddd/identifiers.md

 ### `equals(): bool`

 Tells if an identifier equals another identifier.
-Default implementations vary on type (including UUID).
+Default implementations vary on type.
 Meaning the same identifier value is considered **not** equal when comparing e.g.:

 ```php
 <?php